-4.2 Chimera Tentacles
+4.2.
+Chimera tentacles

 In the following, we establish some results about Hamiltonian cycles and paths in the Chimera tentacles.
 This can be used later on to construct the desired return and cross paths in the full broken Chimera graph C(B).
-Note that we only handle finite strips and tentacles in the following.
+Note that we only handle finite strips and tentacles.